-Provisions for requesting a Leave of Absence (LOA) have been established to accommodate extended personal illness, family illness, pregnancy, and extenuating circumstances.
-(See Military Duty Policy for military activation procedure).
+Provisions for requesting a Leave of Absence (LOA) have been established to accommodate extended personal illness, family illness, pregnancy, extenuating circumstances, and military duty (See Military Duty Policy for military activation procedure).

-To be considered for a Leave of Absence, the student must have, at a minimum:

-- 1. Completed Basic Nursing successfully; - 2.
-Demonstrated satisfactory clinical performance in the current term; - 3.
-Paid all fees and tuition for the term; - 4.
-Maintained an acceptable attendance record, extenuating circumstances considered; - 5.
-There must be a reasonable expectation that the student will return from the LOA within 180 days to one year.

-Written requests for a LOA must be submitted to the Supervisor of the School of Nursing and will be reviewed by the Admissions and Promotions Committee.
-Each situation is considered individually.
-Students will be granted only one (1) LOA during the educational program.
-An approved LOA does not guarantee re-entry into the program.
-Students are advised to meet with Financial Aid prior to requesting a LOA to discuss any financial implications.
-Current federal financial aid regulations will apply.
+- 1. To be considered for a Leave of Absence, the student must have, at a minimum: - 2.
+Successfully completed Basic Nursing; - 3.
+Demonstrated satisfactory clinical performance in the current term; - 4.
+Paid all fees and tuition obligations in full; - 5.
+Have maintained an acceptable attendance record prior to the submitting the Leave of Absence request; - 6.
+Provided a reasonable expectation that they will return from the LOA within six months to one year. - Written requests for a LOA must be submitted to the Nursing Program Supervisor and will be reviewed by the Admissions and Promotions Committee. - Each situation will be considered on an individual basis. - Students will be granted only one (1) LOA during the CVCC SOPN program.
+An approved LOA does not guarantee re-entry into the program. - Students are advised to meet with the CVCC Financial Aid representative prior to requesting a LOA to discuss any financial implications. - Current federal financial aid regulations will apply.